What If? Americans Worry About Ebola in U.S.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 American Adults was conducted on May 28-29, 2014 by Rasmussen Reports.
+The survey of 1,000 Adults was conducted on August 1-2, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.